Lettice Knollys: Marriage to Leicester and banishment from court

 Lettice Knollys married Robert Dudley, Earl of Leicester on 21 September 1578 at around seven o'clock in the morning.
 Only six other people were present at the Earl's country house of Wanstead Hall in Essex; among these were the bride's father and brother, Francis and Richard Knollys; the bridegroom's brother, Ambrose, Earl of Warwick; and his two friends, the Earl of Pembroke and Lord North.
 The officiating chaplain Humphrey Tyndall later remarked that the bride wore a "loose gown" (an informal morning dress), which has triggered modern speculation that she was pregnant and that the ceremony happened under pressure from her father.
 The marriage was, however, in planning between Leicester and his wedding guests for almost a year.
 While Lettice Devereux may well have been pregnant, there is no further indication as to this.
 The marriage date coincided with the end of the customary two-years-mourning for a widow.

 Leicester—a widower since 1560—had for many years been in hope of marrying Elizabeth herself, "for whose sake he had hitherto forborne marriage", as he confessed to Lord North.
 He feared Elizabeth's reaction and insisted that his marriage be kept a secret.
 It did not remain one for long, the French ambassador, Michel de Castelnau, reporting it two months later.
 When the Queen was told of the marriage the next year, she banished Lettice Dudley permanently from court; she never forgave her cousin, nor could she ever accept the marriage.
 Even Lady Leicester's movements through London were resented by the Queen, let alone summer visits to Kenilworth by husband and wife.

 Lettice Dudley continued to style herself Countess of Essex for several years into her new marriage.
 She lived very discreetly, often with her relatives at the Knollys family home in Oxfordshire.
 In February 1580 she was expecting the birth of a child there.
 For the birth of Leicester's heir, Robert, Lord Denbigh, in June 1581, she moved to Leicester House on the Strand.
 A further advanced pregnancy was reported in September 1582 by the French ambassador, yet the outcome is again unknown.
 The next year Lettice Dudley became officially resident at Leicester House, and Elizabeth was once again furious with the Earl "about his marriage, for he opened the same more plainly than ever before".
-A few weeks later Michel de Castelnau was a guest at Leicester's palatial mansion: "He especially invited me to dine with him and his wife, who has much influence over him and whom he introduces only to those to whom he wishes to show a particular mark of attention."
+A few weeks later Michel de Castelnau was a guest at Leicester's palatial mansion: "He especially invited me to dine with him and his wife, who has much influence over him and who he introduces only to those to whom he wishes to show a particular mark of attention."